survoai/humalect-docs/docs/06-Clusters/Overview.md

 ## Create New Cluster

 To create a new cluster, click on the `+ Create New Cluster` button situated at the top right side.
-Humalect provide the following Cloud Integration options for now:
+Humalect provides the following Cloud Integration options for now:
 **1. Amazon Web Services (AWS)**
 **2. Microsoft Azure**